Starting a YouTube channel is nothing less than a thrill. But with a lot of settings and features, you may find this quite complicated, to begin with.

 Channel Description and Tags

 If you want better search results for your channel, you just can’t ignore SEO.
-And for better channel optimization, you need content – both in videos and textual form.
+And for better channel optimization, you need content – both in videos and in textual form.

 As explained, you can add certain keywords to describe your contents everywhere on your channel:

 About tab: This tab is meant for a quick bio of the creators and a summary of their brand or creations.
 You can also add descriptions to the “Artist center” tab in Creator Studio if your content are based on music or entertainment.